Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce GTX 550 Ti should perform just a bit faster than the GeForce GTX 460 overall. (explain)
+Memory BandwidthAs far as performance goes, the GeForce GTX 550 Ti should in theory be a little bit better than the GeForce GTX 460 overall. (explain)

-Texel RateThe GeForce GTX 460 is much (more or less 31%) better at AF than the GeForce GTX 550 Ti. (explain)
+Texel RateThe GeForce GTX 460 should be much (approximately 31%) faster with regards to AF than the GeForce GTX 550 Ti. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison